-A non-relational (NoSQL) database, GraphDB handles massive loads, queries and inferencing in real time, allowing for seamless integration of disparate data silos and a holistic 360-degree view of information.
+A non-relational (NoSQL) database, GraphDB handles massive loads, queries and inferencing in real time.
+This allows for seamless integration of disparate data silos and a holistic 360-degree view of information.

 In essence, GraphDB is a “semantic repository”, a database system used for storage, querying, and management of structured data.
 It uses ontologies to automatically reason about data.

 Smart data management means better information products and services at a faster speed.
-This can be achieved by handling information in a way that allows data items to be seamlessly mixed, exposed and shared across different platforms with their relationships mapped with a high level of detail.
+This is achieved by handling information in a way that allows data items to be seamlessly mixed, exposed and shared across different platforms.
+As a result their relationships mapped with a high level of detail.

 With GraphDB your data is stored in atomic facts that are easy to classify, reuse, combine share and integrate.
 Something more, such a mechanism for storing and managing data allows the creation of new facts that are implied in data.